pombredanne/https-github.com-z88dk-z88dk.wiki-/Compiling-Larger-Applications.md

 ## Compiling for many targets (classic)

-The makefile example detailed above is a minimal example to compile a project for a single z88dk.
+The makefile example detailed above is a minimal example to compile a project for a single z88dk target.
 However, many z88dk projects, in particular those that use classic, aim to write portable code that can be run on many targets.
 If we assume a project with the following structure:

 ```
 main.c